Alina-em/test-app/README.md

 ## Notes

-- Icons interactivity was replaced with reply buttons interactivity in the **Communication** section to focus on core functionality within the deadline.
+- Icons interactivity was replaced with reply buttons interactivity in the **Communication** section

 ---